Capital Bra: 1994–2014: Early life and Rap am Mittwoch

 Vladislav Balovatsky was born on 23 November 1994 in Siberia, Russia to Ukrainian parents, who worked in the petroleum industry.
 At a young age Balovatsky and his parents moved to Dnipro, Ukraine.
 Balovatsky's mother decided to move to Germany in 2001 to find a better life for her son.
 They settled in Alt-Hohenschönhausen, Berlin, where Balovatsky spent his youth.
-His father stayed in the Ukraine.
+His father stayed in Ukraine.
 He played football for Berliner FC Dynamo.
 Under the pseudonym "Smia One", Balovatsky uploaded his first music video onto YouTube in 2009.
 He rose to prominence in German underground rap through Rap am Mittwoch, a German battle rap tournament where he participated in a number of battles.
 His last competition against Master Marv was the most-watched Rap am Mittwoch battle on YouTube, with more than 7.8 million views as of January 2019.
 Following his win, Balovatsky announced his departure from Rap am Mittwoch.
 In March, he released his first single "Bra".